Meet the Staff

 Mike has worked primarily with students in New Jersey Abbott districts including Camden, Elizabeth and Perth Amboy.
 He has been serving the Perth Amboy community as the director of the Jewish Renaissance Foundation’s 21st Century Community Learning Centers since 2007.

 Lee coordinates NJSACC's efforts to build public, private and political support for afterschool.
 Previously, she served as the Operations Director of the League of Young Voters, a national youth civic engagement organization, where she was responsible for the organization's finances, human resources, and organizational development.
 She also worked for the Open Society Institute’s Youth Initiatives program, where she managed grants in the areas of youth media, urban debate and school reform.
 She studied Economics at New York University and Nonprofit Management at the New School.
 After several years in Brooklyn, she once again lives in Westfield with her husband and two beautiful daughters.

-Lisa West, Communications Coordinator
+Adam Cruz, Communications Coordinator

 Adam Cruz is NJSACC's Communications Coordinator and a social networking guru for many creative professionals around the world including small business owners, artists, and musicians.
 In addition, Adam has facilitated various DJ and music workshops to school age children during New Jersey Performing Arts Center’s (NJPAC) annual "Young Writers' Workshop," a specialized residency program for up to five after-school agencies that teaches students the importance of literacy through writing and creative expressions.
 Adam earned his BA in Creative Arts & Technology - Music Technology from Bloomfield College in Bloomfield, NJ.
 He currently resides in Bloomfield, NJ with his wife and their three beautiful children, two daughters and a son.